gardener/gardener/ADOPTERS.md

 Kubernetes clusters ranging from databases to Software as a Service applications.

+Cloud provider adopters

+- [Packet](https://packet.com) drove and sponsored integration of Gardener into its bare-metal cloud platform.
+Packet customers now are able to manage multiple Kubernetes clusters with ease everywhere that Packet is available: across regions, at the edge in telco networks, and on customer premises.

 Adopters in evaluation or pre-production phase

 - [Finanz Informatik Technologie Services GmbH]( https://f-i-ts.de/ )